-Wheeled inverse pendulum model have evoked a lot of interest recently at the research. industrial and hobby level and at least one commercial product (Segway) is available [1],[2],[3],[4],[5].
-The robot are characterized by two driving wheels connected to an intermediate body carrying actuation, sensor, control and communication subsystem.
-Two independent driving wheels in same axis, and the gyro type sensor to know the inclination angular velocity of the body and rotary encoders to know wheels rotation.
+Wheeled inverse pendulum model have evoked a lot of interest recently and at least one commercial product (Segway) is available [1],[2],[3],[4],[5].
+The robot in this consideration has two independent driving wheels in same axis, and the gyro type sensor to know the inclination angular velocity of the body and rotary encoders to know wheels rotation.
 Due to its configuration with two coaxial wheels, each wheel is coupled to a geared dc motor.
 The vehicle is able to do stationary U-turns while keeping balance it pole.
 Such vehicles are of interest because they have a small foot-print and can turn on dime.
 The kinematics model of the system has been proved to be uncontrollable and therefore balancing of the pendulum is only achieved by considering dynamic effects[6].
 Such robots are characterized by the ability to balance on two wheels and spin on the spot.
-This additional maneuverability allows easy navigation on various terrains, turn sharp corners and traverse small steps or curbs.
+This maneuverability additional allows easy navigation on various terrains, turn sharp corners and traverse small steps or curbs.
 These capabilities have the potential to solve a number of challenges in industries and society.
 For example, a motorized wheelchair utilizing this technology would give the operator greater maneuverability and thus access to places most able-body people take for granted.
 Small cart built utilizing this technology allows humans to travel short distances in a small area or factories area as proposed to using car or buggies which is more polluting[4].